vapor/docs/routing/parameters.md

 `String` is the most generic and always matches. `Int` only matches when the string supplied can be turned into an integer. `Model` only matches when the string, used as an identifier, can be used to find the model in the database.

-Our previous example with "users" can be further simplified.
+Our previous example with users can be further simplified.

 ```swift
 drop.get("users", User.self) { request, user in